 - i.
 In addition to the appropriate history and physical examination, the outpatient medical record will include the following: - a.
 Problem list: a summary list of significant past and present diagnoses and health problems; - b.
 A list of current medications; - c.
 A recording of significant allergies and drug sensitivities; - d.
 Complete assessment that outlines the diagnosis(es) and clinical impression (and possible differential diagnoses) as well as the plan which should include the treatment and diagnostic plan as appropriate. - ii.
-Medical records shall be completed promptly and authenticated or signed by a physician, clinical psychologist, dentist, or podiatrist or nurse practitioner within five (5) calendar days of the patient's visit.
+Medical records shall be completed promptly and authenticated or signed by a physician, clinical psychologist, dentist, or podiatrist or nurse practitioner within five (5)in accordance with current policy (currently 3 calendar days of the patient's visit..)